 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

 Muskego has an extensive recreation trail network when compared to other southeastern Wisconsin suburban communities - there are over 45 miles of trails dedicated to non-motorized transportation that link residential neighborhoods to commercial areas and parks within Muskego.
 (See page Chapter 3, Map #7 in 2017-2021 Parks & Conservation Plan (http://www.cityofmuskego.org/DocumentCenter/View/47).
 Map 45 in Chapter 5 of the same document shows trails planned in the future.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.

-Muskego’s celebration of IMBD on May 12, 2018 included a bird watching hike at Engle Conservation site.
-Approximately 30 people observed birds for two hours led by a proficient birder John Winze.
-We toured various habitats throughout the conservation site.
-A highlight of the day was seeing young great horned owls.
+Muskego’s celebration of World Migratory Bird Day on May 11, 2019 included a bird watching hike at Badertscher Preserve.
+Approximately 35 people observed birds for two hours led by a proficient birders John Winze and Pat Horn.
+We toured various habitats throughout this conservation site.
 Please note that for the above criterion, Muskego passes the resolution in the weeks just before IMBD.
-Accordingly, a resolution will be passed in April recognizing May 11 as IMBD in 2019.
+Accordingly, a resolution will be passed in April recognizing May 9 as WMBD in 2020.